The Social Media Ban: Staying informed

 Who does the ban apply to?

-The proposed legislation will apply to people under the age of 16 years in Australia at the time the legislation comes into effect.
+The legislation will apply to people under the age of 16 years in Australia at the time the legislation comes into effect.

 When will it happen?